lrast/reference-organizer/readme.md

 - table view for pages including title, authors, journal, year
 - easy tools for moving / merging topics
 - dockerize to a local application
-- improve URL origin testing
 - Far future: shareability, searchability of remote libraries
 - improve input interface
-    * local file dialog -- difficult because the browser is explicitly sandboxed to hide local file locations
     * pdf ingestion: title, authors, references
     * importing from mendeley and session buddy records
         > important for populating the database
 - store page favicons
 - multiple entries for page, topic entry

 ### bugs:
 - 'maximum recursion depth' when there are subtopic loops
     * replace all recursive calls by graphql queries
 - pages that are tagged more than once are listed multiple times in the tables

+### minor improvements:
+- improve URL origin testing
+- improve local file dialog -- difficult because the browser is explicitly sandboxed to hide local file locations
+- ability to abbreviate column values?